roderickjackson-bradley/socket_io_app/work/w10/d5/02-updating-state-react.md

 	this.setState((state, props) => ({count: state.count + 5}));
 	```

-- `setState` merges the object provided (or returned if passing a function), into the component's current state object:
+- `setState` merges the new object into the component's current state object:

 	```js
 	// Assuming this.state is currently {emotion: 'Happy'}